 These problems are typically rooted in the fill tank.
 The first issue could be the water level.
 If the water level is above the overflow pipe, then the fill valve or ballcock isn't working properly or is set to the wrong height.
-Make sure that the water level is adjusted to the manufacturer's instructons.
+Make sure that the water level is adjusted to the manufacturer's instructions.
+It's usually stamped inside the tank.

 Be sure to check the flapper.
-It's usually stamped inside the tank.
 If the flapper is leaking, it will keep triggering the fill valve to refill the tank.
 To see if the flapper is leaking, here is a simple test:

-First, check the flapper to see if sediment or debris has built up around it.
+Before you replace it, first check the flapper to see if sediment or debris has built up around it.
 If not, replace it.
 This is typically a lot cheaper and easier to replace than the fill valve.

 Watch our DIY Basics video: How Do I Unclog My Toilet?